 Finally, the students proposed six ideas for interactive genderless toys: (1) a puzzle in format of a hologram; (2) a frisbee with three functions (a) ordinary function, b) tele-transporter for people or food, c) transformation from frisbee to trampoline); (3) a robot that transforms into a cinema seat, provides the spectator with popcorn, orange juice and projects the movie onto a wall; (4) antigravity boots; (5) a spider web pistole that allows the children climbing up walls and (6) a magical rope that transforms into different objects (e.g. a bicycle).

 The project was presented in September 2021 in the workshop series Methods, Theories, and Taking Action through Gender and Feminisms in Human-Computer Interaction (HCI).
-Specifically, in Event 3 about Learning Methods, I presented this study focusing on “Design Techniques to promote gender literacy in digital fabrication with primary school students” and facilitated a challenge on Designing Interactive Genderless Toys (Instructions can be found here).
+Specifically, in Event 3 about Learning Methods, I presented this study with the focus on “Design Techniques to promote gender literacy in digital fabrication with primary school students” and facilitated a challenge on Designing Interactive Genderless Toys (Instructions can be found here).